Ashutosh-Singhal/Diabetes-Readmission/README.md

-## This data has been prepared to analyze factors related to readmission as well as other outcomes pertaining to patients with diabetes.
+## The aim of this project is to analyze factors related to readmission of clinically diagnosed diabetes patient, and analyzing other outcomes pertaining to diabetes.

 Data Set Information:
 The dataset represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
 It includes over 50 features representing patient and hospital outcomes.
 Information was extracted from the database for encounters that satisfied the following criteria.
 (1)	It is an inpatient encounter (a hospital admission).